Santhosh-004/Online-Shopping-API/README.md

 - Cors

 We gather the data from each of these websites through **Web Scraping** which can later be used for various purposes

+## Instructions:

+1. First install Node.js from [official website](https://nodejs.org/en)
+2. Clone this repo `$ git clone https://github.com/Santhosh-004/Online-Shopping-API.git`
+3. Open a terminal in the repo directory and enter `$ node backendAPI.js`
+4. The server will run in the localhost at port 5000.

+## Usage:

+- `/data?site=XXX` => Gives the comparison of similar products from the other 3 stores

+XXX - Full link of the store